European Grand Prix for Choral Singing

-The European Grand Prix for Choral Singing (in French, Grand Prix Européen de Chant Choral, commonly abbreviated as European Choral Grand Prix or GPE) is an annual choral competition between the winners of six European choral competitions.
+The European Grand Prix for Choral Singing (in French, Grand Prix Européen de Chant Choral, commonly abbreviated as European Choral Grand Prix or EGP) is an annual choral competition between the winners of six European choral competitions.
 It was inaugurated in 1989.

-Despite its name, the GPE is not limited to European choirs; this is because choirs from any country can join the choral competitions in any of the GPE's member-cities.
-As of 1995, one choir from Japan, one choir from Argentina, two choirs from Indonesia, and two choirs from the United States have won the GPE, while two choirs from the Philippines and United States have won the GPE twice.
+Despite its name, the EGP is not limited to European choirs; this is because choirs from any country can join the choral competitions in any of the EGP’s member-cities.
+As of 1995, one choir from Japan, one choir from Argentina, two choirs from Indonesia, and two choirs from the United States have won the EGP, while two choirs from the Philippines and United States have won the EGP twice.
 In addition, the contest is not limited to adult choirs; three of the grand prize-winning choirs are children's choirs.

 As of 2022, four choirs had won the EGP twice: the University of the Philippines Madrigal Singers (1997 and 2007), APZ Tone Tomšič (2002 and 2008), University of Utah Chamber Choir (renamed from the University of Utah Singers) (2006 and 2015), and Vesna Children's Choir (2000 and 2017).

+The 30th European Grand Prix for Choral Singing taking place in Maribor, Slovenia, on April 21, 2018 had the first win from an Indonesian choir.
+The Resonanz Children's Choir (TRCC), led by conductor Avip Priatna, has won an award at the EGP 2018.

 In the summer of 2019, Youth choir "Kamēr..." became the 1st and currently the only choir having won the EGP three times (2004, 2013, and 2019).
+On October 26th 2025 "Kamēr..." accomplished the fourth EGP title in Tolosa, Basque Country, Spain.

 As of 2022, two conductors have won the EGP twice: Stojan Kuret (2002 and 2010) and Avip Priatna (2018 and 2022).

 Organizing committee and member cities

-The GPE is organized by the organizing committees of the following choral competitions, from which the GPE contenders are selected:
+The EGP is organized by the organizing committees of the following choral competitions, from which the EGP contenders are selected: